batouln/ML-Engineer-Assignment/README.md

   - Mapped labels: `{0,1 → Negative; 2 → Neutral; 3,4 → Positive}`

 ### Final Label Distribution
-We ensured a fair balance across both languages by splitting the data into dev/test:
+I ensured a fair balance across both languages by splitting the data into dev/test:

 ```
-✔ dev: 100 examples / label / language
+✔ dev: 100 examples / label / language, I used this dataset for quick debugging for each model
 ✔ test: 200 examples / label / language
 ```

 ---

 ##  Model Evaluation
-We evaluated several LLMs using the same prompt structure, dev/test sets, and metric scripts (Accuracy, Macro-F1).
+I evaluated several LLMs using the same prompt structure, the collected datasets, and metric scripts (Accuracy, Macro-F1).
+All of these models are publicly available via the [Open Arabic LLM Leaderboard](https://huggingface.co/spaces/OALL/Open-Arabic-LLM-Leaderboard), hosted on Hugging Face Spaces.

 ###  Evaluation Results